 - Case studies - when you need an example of the benefits of using patient data

 - FAQs - pre-written answers to common questions from the public

-- Data saves lives animations - a series of animations to explain how data saves lives following the journeys of patients
+- Data saves lives animations - a series of animations explaining how data saves lives following five patient journeys

 - Data citation - a short statement to acknowledge when you use patient data